Rays vs. Dodgers Player Props Betting Odds

 Franco Stats

-- Franco will look for his third straight game with a hit in this contest.
-During his last five outings he is batting .333 with two triples, four walks and two RBI.
+- Franco has recorded at least one hit in three straight games.
+In his last five games he is hitting .444 with two triples, three walks and three RBI.

 Franco Recent Games